DRJohnson21/team7-driver-nudge-system/README.md

-# Driving Demand: Explainable AI-Driven Driver Nudge System
+# Driving Demand: AI-Backed Driver Nudge System for Demand-Aware Positioning Decisions
-### Demand-Aware Decision Support for Ride-Hailing Platforms

 **Team 7** | Master of Science in Business Analytics | Carlson School of Management, University of Minnesota